An L-DEIM Induced High Order Tensor Interpolatory Decomposition: Preliminaries

-We are now set to introduce several algorithms that produce a multilinear rank-$(r_1,r_2,\ldots,r_d)$ approximation to tensors in the Tucker format, i.e. the higher order singular value decomposition (HOSVD) \cite{SIAM2009Kolda}, HOID and the hybrid algorithm.
+2em Now we are set to introduce several algorithms that produce a multilinear rank-$(r_1,r_2,\ldots,r_d)$ approximation to tensors in the Tucker format, i.e., the HOSVD, HOID and the hybrid algorithm.